 Given the central role of objectives in the Redrock Study game, it is essential to remain mindful of them throughout the process.
 When examining information during the investigation phase, concentrate solely on data pertinent to the objectives.
 Avoid devoting time to unrelated data that will not contribute to answering the questions in the analysis phase.
 Discern the key signals amid the noise.

 It is crucial to perform a meticulous analysis during the Redrock Study game.
 Verify your work and re-examine your calculations to guarantee the accuracy of the information and responses provided.
 Ensure that all components of the question have been addressed and all germane data has been incorporated into your report.
-Avoid falling into traps (e.g., by neglecting units and as a result, comparing apples and oranges).
+Avoid falling into traps (e.g., by neglecting units and, as a result, comparing apples and oranges).

-Practice your data interpretation skills
+Practice your data interpretation and quantitative reasoning skills

-For more information on data and chart interpretation, check out our article as well as our data interpretation drills.
+For more information on data and chart interpretation, check out our article, as well as our data interpretation drills.

 - How to interpret data and charts in case interviews and aptitude tests